-Worse, for all his versatility at snooping, Mac knew deep inside that he was retracing well-worn ground and that none of this could be concealed from the feds' sorcerers, either.
-Reluctantly he had to conclude that the demon was not in the house nor on the grounds, nor was there any sign of his ever having been there-no records or other clues to point the way.
+Worse, for all his versatility at snooping, Mac knew deep inside that he was retracing well-word ground and that none of this could be concealed from the feds' sorcerers, either.
+Reluctantly had to conclude that the demon was not in the house nor on the grounds, nor was there any si of his ever having been there-no records or other clues to point the way.

 Records! he thought sourly.
-The feds had seized the records of all the magical spells used by Constanza, a potentially devastating blow in the long run, but the investigators might need years to unravel them.
-At least they still hadn't discovered the demon's prison, that was clear-so there was still a chance.
+The feds had seized the records of all the magical spells used Constanza, a potentially devastating blow in the long run, but the investigators might need years unravel them.
+At least they still hadn't discovered the demon's prison, that was clear-so there w still a chance.

-He flowed under the front door as a mist, changed to a bat, and beat the dawn back to his culvert hiding place by only a few minutes.
-He kept thinking that something was wrong with what he'd seen-that there was a clue there if only he could figure it out.
-He sat in his coffin trying to think as lethargy overtook him with the dawn.
-Just before he slept he thought he might have it, but if so, it slipped away into oblivion.
+He flowed under the front door as a mist, changed to a bat, and beat the dawn back to culvert hiding place by only a few minutes.
+He kept thinking that something was wrong with whe'd seen-that there was a clue there if only he could figure it out.
+He sat in his coffin trying think as lethargy overtook him with the dawn.
+Just before he slept he thought he might have it, if so, it slipped away into oblivion.